xipengwang/xipengwang.github.io/_posts/2021-03-19-eigen-faces-deprecated.md

 ---
 layout: post
 title: Eigen faces are cool [WIP] (template matching, linear classificaton, etc)
-tag: Legacy
+tag: Legacy-Deprecated
 ---

-In [Covariance visualization]({% post_url 2021-03-08-covariance-visualization
+In [Covariance visualization]({% post_url 2022-01-02-covariance-visualization
 %}), we have discussed that PCA is basically a way to project original data to a different coordinate frame where variances along different axis in order.
 One application of PCA is so called